orkes-io/docs/docs/templates/examples/custom-conductor-webhook-using-curl.md

+---
+slug: "/templates/examples/custom-conductor-webhook-using-curl"
+description: "Check out this template on how to create a workflow that uses a cURL webhook."
+---

 # Incoming Conductor Webhook using cURL

 Conductor-Webhook integration can be leveraged to implement most of your business flows.
 Webhooks can be integrated with Conductor to facilitate communication with other third-party systems such as Slack, Pagerduty, Zendesk, etc.